 Out of stockAsk the Artisan

-Using the ancient art of pine needle basketry, I was inspired to use a blue agate stone, resembling beautiful Lake Tahoe, my home town!
+Using the ancient art of pine needle basketry, Karey was inspired to use a blue agate stone, resembling beautiful Lake Tahoe, her home town.
 Each basket is one-of-a-kind.

 Karey was born and raised on the north shore of Lake Tahoe in Carnelian Bay.
 She still makes her home here after 57 years.
 Surrounded by nature from an early age, she developed her love for skiing, hiking, and the many pleasures Lake Tahoe has to offer.